gilbertfrancois/gilbertfrancois.github.io/01_helloworld_openmsx.md

 # Hello World, compile, run and debug on openMSX

-Step 1: Watch the tutorial from ChibiAkumas to know what the code is doing:
+**Step 1**: Watch the tutorial from ChibiAkumas to know what the code is doing:

 [Lesson H3 - Hello World on the MSX by ChibiAkumas](https://www.chibiakumas.com/z80/helloworld.php#LessonH3)